Woman with 7 DUI arrests wants to go to prison, says Las Vegas is not the place for her

 “I feel like this time is different because I’m actually being punished,” Reyes said.
 “I was not thinking.
 I was not thinking of my own family.
 I could have left my mother childless; I could have left my children motherless.”

 Reyes, a mother of four, first appeared in Henderson Justice Court on Oct.
-18 for what records show was her seventh DUI charge since 2007, the 8 News Now Investigators first reported.
+18 for what records show was her seventh DUI charge since 2007.
 Five days earlier, on Thursday, Oct.
-13, Henderson police arrested Reyes after officers said she stopped her car in the middle of two travel lanes on Warm Springs Road near Green Valley Parkway, documents said.
+13, Henderson police arrested Reyes after officers said she stopped her car in the middle of two travel lanes, documents said.

 It was not until Monday, Nov.
 21, several weeks after her Oct.
 13 arrest, that Judge Stephen George, who took over the case, set bail at $5,000.
 Prosecutors argued Reyes be held on $50,000 bail, citing her previous arrests.